Are you considering writing your first e-book?

 This makes you feel great when you complete that goal, and it prevents you from writing mindlessly.

-For example, if you write one chapter per week and there’s ten chapters, you’ll have it done in roughly ten weeks.
+For example, if you write one chapter per week and there are ten chapters, you’ll have it done in roughly ten weeks.

 Design the front and back of the book